 \subsection{Vibration measurement test during motion on flat ground}

-We modified the chassis structure shown in Fig. \ref{fig_chassis} and conducted a comparative experiment by equipping it with commercially available wheels (Vstone: 127 mm Aluminum Single Omni Wheel) that enable smooth movement, as shown in Fig. \ref{fig_dir}.
+We modified the chassis structure shown in Fig. \ref{fig_chassis} and conducted a comparative experiment by equipping it with commercially available wheels (Vstone: 127 mm Aluminum Single Omni-wheel) that enable low vibration and smooth movement, as shown in Fig. \ref{fig_dir}.

 The actuators, gearboxes, encoders, motor drivers, and control system are consistent across models, with an identical wheel placement radius.
-While the wheel diameters are uniform, the materials vary: omni-wheels are composed of aluminum, whereas PTOB wheels utilize urethane rubber.
-It is important to highlight that the omni-wheels are rated for a maximum load capacity of 200 N per wheel, which is significantly less than the PTOB wheels' intended load capacity of 2000 N per wheel.
+While the wheel diameters are uniform, the materials vary: Omni-wheels are composed of aluminum, whereas PTOB wheels utilize urethane rubber.
+It is important to highlight that the Omni-wheels are rated for a maximum load capacity of 200 N per wheel, which is significantly less than the PTOB wheels' intended load capacity of 2000 N per wheel.

 The direction of movement in the experiment is shown in Fig. \ref{fig_dir}, and the results are shown in Fig. \ref{fig_vib}.